m1r24n/vmm-script/Lab/routing_director/lab_exercise/README.md

 14. Now you can start playing around with Routing Director

-## Create Network Implementation Plan (NIP), onboarding device on Routing Director, using GUI
+## Create Network Implementation Plan (NIP), onboarding device on Routing Director, using API

 please follow this [document](./lab_exercise.md) to use API to create NIP